Nonequilibrium dynamics of suppression, revival, and loss of charge order in a laser pumped electron-phonon system: Model and Method

 Now there are different options. (i)~One can take an average on the left and right hand side of the equations and replace $\langle {\hat n}_i(t) \rangle$ by its expectation in the instantaneous phonon background $x_i(t)$.
 This is the `adiabatic evolution' (AE) scheme, and involves iterative diagonalisation of the electron problem in `classical' phonon backgrounds $\{x_i\}$ to compute the force on the phonons.
 Alternately, (ii)~one can go beyond the adiabatic scheme and write an equation of motion for the $ {\hat n}_i(t)$ itself, and so on, and close the hierarchy at some order.
 Following this route:

 Using $ [c^{\dagger}_{\alpha} c_{\beta}, c^{\dagger}_m c_n] = \delta_{n \alpha} c^{\dagger}_m c_{\beta} - \delta_{m \beta} c^{\dagger}_{\alpha} c_n $ and simplifying the commutators, we obtain:

 where the $f$ and $h$ are fermion bilinears.
 The first term comes purely from the hopping, the second term however involves a cross coupling between electron and phonon variables.
-The equations are not closed and now we need to know the dynamics of mixed objects like ${\hat x}_j {\hat h}^{i \alpha}_{j}$, etc. This leads to the Bogolyubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy.
-We truncate the hierarchy by taking the expectation value of the LHS and RHS and approximating:

-The factorisation leads to a closed family of equations.
-This `non adiabatic evolution' (NAE) scheme involves two processes: (i)~The phonons are ``driven'' by $- K x_i - g n_i$, with $n_i = \rho_{ii}$, where $\rho$ is the one body ``density operator'', and (ii)~the density operator $\rho_{ij}$ is non locally correlated and driven by the $x_j$.
+The equations are not closed and now we need to know the dynamics of mixed objects like ${\hat x}_j {\hat h}^{i \alpha}_{j}$, etc. This leads to the Bogoliubov-Born-Green-Kirkwood-Yvon (BBGKY) hierarchy.
+We truncate the hierarchy by taking the expectation value of the LHS and RHS and approximating: $ \langle {\hat x}_j {\hat h}^{i \alpha}_{j} \rangle \approx \langle {\hat x}_j \rangle \langle {\hat h}^{i \alpha}_{j} \rangle $ The factorisation leads to a closed family of equations.
+This `non adiabatic evolution' (NAE) scheme involves two processes: (i)~The phonons are ``driven'' by $- K x_i + g n_i$, with $n_i = \rho_{ii}$, where $\rho$ is the one body ``density operator'', and (ii)~the density operator $\rho_{ij}$ is non locally correlated and driven by the $x_j$.

 Instead of writing a two step equation for $n_i$ and current we could have directly written an equation for $\rho_{ij}$, factorised it as above, and used the local component $\rho_{ii}$ in the phonon equation.
 The coupled equations would be: